-identinstrumentor requests a full Identify instrumentor license identinstrumentor_actel requests a Microsemi-only Identify instrumentor license identinstrumentor_altera requests an Altera-only Identify instrumentor license identinstrumentor_xilinx requests a Xilinx-only Identify instrumentor license identdebugger requests a full Identify debugger license identdebugger_actel requests an Microsemi-only Identify debugger license identdebugger_altera requests an Altera-only Identify debugger license identdebugger_xilinx requests a Xilinx-only Identify debugger license
+identinstrumentor requests a full instrumentor license identinstrumentor_microsemi requests a Microsemi-only instrumentor license identinstrumentor_altera requests an Altera-only instrumentor license identinstrumentor_xilinx requests a Xilinx-only instrumentor license identdebugger requests a full debugger license identdebugger_microsemi requests an Microsemi-only debugger license identdebugger_altera requests an Altera-only debugger license identdebugger_xilinx requests a Xilinx-only debugger license

 The following examples illustrate using the -licensetype argument.
-The first example opens the Identify instrumentor in the graphical interface with an Altera-only license, and the second example opens the Identify debugger in the shell mode with a full license.
+The first example opens the instrumentor in the graphical interface with an Altera-only license, and the second example opens the debugger in the shell mode with a full license.